Hooray for Active Play

 - Something to dirty up the animals (dirt, washable paint, etc.)

-- Spray bottles, squirt guns, or sponges
+- Eye droppers, spray bottles, squirt guns, watering can, or sponges

 Instructions: